lopezrunco/carlosbachino.com.uy/readme.md

 ## Dynamic post fetcher from Wordpress API.

-This is a TypeScript module that was design to running embeded on this theme an other apps as well.
+This is a TypeScript module that was developed to running embeded on this theme an other apps as well.
 It fetches dynamic content from the Wordpress API, renders posts with details and optional media, and integrates a modal for detailed post views.

-## Setup Instructions
+### Setup Instructions

 1. **Compile:**
    - Excecute `npm run build` to compile the code.